-Yamasaki in the Cultural Center – 5th Saturday of the month – Departs from the Josephine Ford Sculpture Garden, located at John R and Kirby behind the DIA, on the College for Creative Studies campus.
+Yamasaki in the Cultural Center – 5th Saturday of September 2017 – Departs from the Josephine Ford Sculpture Garden, located at John R and Kirby behind the DIA, on the College for Creative Studies campus.
 Detroit-based architect Minoru Yamasaki enjoyed an international reputation for his architectural vision.
 Locally he designed office buildings, houses of worships, educational institutions, and residences.
 His legacy includes five buildings located in Detroit’s Cultural Center.
 Learn more about him and these buildings as well as his architectural contributions to Detroit and the world.
 Parking: Metered and non metered street parking is available in the immediate area.
 Paid parking is also available at the Park Shelton parking structure and DIA parking structure and lot.
-Due to the M-1 Rail construction, many streets have detours and may not allow parking.

-Weekly Tour Pricing – Tickets for the 2017 Season will be on sale mid to late April
+Weekly Tour Pricing – Tickets for the 2017 Season are on sale now!

 $12 Members, seniors and students: advance purchase online only